-How to Prepare to Exit Inpatient Rehab
+How to Prepare to Leave Inpatient Rehab

 Transitioning from inpatient treatment to the next phase of the recovery process can sometimes feel overwhelming.
 That’s why we designed this guide to help individuals and their families bridge the gap from the structure of inpatient rehab to rejoining everyday life.
 Read on to find our easy to follow check list that includes what to do after treatment, tips for maintaining sobriety, and has handy resources for families and loved ones.